EternityForest/SG1/README.md

 If we are recieving, return true and go to standby  got a packet.
 If not, start recieving.

 ### radio.decodeSG1()
 Call after getting a packet.
 Returns true if message was a real SG1 encoded message on our channel key, and decodes the actual payload into data and datalen.

+Returns false for beacons and system traffic.

 Note that this will return true if the message was short beacon frame as well.
 In the case of beacons, the data will always be 0.

+Note that there are several cases in which this will automatically send replies.
+It will reply to any short beacon frames with a beacon or wake mesaage.

+It will also send reply messages if the packet is

 ### int32_t radio.getFEI()
 Return the radio's measured frequency offset in Hz.
 If you have a particular two radios that don't seem to get along, you cat use this.